Parsl/parsl/docs/userguide/overview.rst

 Overview
 ========

-Parsl is designed to enable the composition of asynchronous workflows in python.
-This is done in two steps:
+Parsl is designed to enable the composition of asynchronous tasks into workflows in python.
+Parsl workflows are portable across a variety of computation platforms and exploit many-task parallelism.
+A workflow is composed in two steps:

-1. Enable the markup of functions as parallel functions or ``Apps``.
+1. The markup of functions as parallel functions or ``Apps``.
-2. Specify the data dependencies between functions.
+2. Specification of data dependencies between functions.

 In Parsl, the execution of an ``App`` yields `futures <https://en.wikipedia.org/wiki/Futures_and_promises>`_.
 These futures can be passed to other ``Apps`` as inputs, establishing a data-dependency.
 This allows